Why restructure UW Colleges and UW-Extension?

 Does the restructuring call for closing any UW Colleges campus?

 No, all campuses will remain open.
 The restructuring will allow the UW System to better address current and projected enrollment and financial challenges at the two-year institutions, while maintaining the important UW presence in local communities.

 What kind of cost savings will this achieve?

 The UW System has been engaged in ongoing consolidation and streamlining efforts as part of its Commitment to Operational Reform and Excellence (CORE) project.
 The intersection of the CORE project and the restructuring of UW Colleges and Extension will allow for even greater standardization of processes across campuses and the regionalization of services.
 This will have a long-term impact that will generate savings due to greater operational efficiencies, while improving the services provided to students, faculty, and staff.

 When would the restructuring of UW Colleges and UW-Extension go into effect?

 The Higher Learning Commission approval of the UW System’s restructuring application on June 29 allows for the restructure to go into effect on July 1, 2018.
 During Phase 1 of the restructuring (July 1, 2018-June 30, 2019), the two-year branch campuses will continue to function largely as they do now, while preparing to internally integrate administrative functions, such as IT, HR, and procurement with UW System services.
 Student support services, such as admissions and financial aid processing, will continue to be administered by the two-year campuses.

 Which two-year campus is assigned to which four-year or research institution?

-Each two-year institution will be joined with a four-year comprehensive and research institution as a branch campus.
-UW Colleges Online and Continuing Education, Outreach and E-Learning (CEOEL) will be aligned with the receiving four-year UW institutions.
-Please see the.
+Each two-year institution has been joined with a four-year comprehensive and research institution as a branch campus.
+See the UW System Restructuring Map showing the new affiliations.